franela/vault/README.md

 ##Installing

-You need sure the copy the correct binary into your PATH and to have [GPG](https://www.gnupg.org/download/) installed.
+Download the correct binary for your distribution (clck images above) into your PATH and check that [GPG](https://www.gnupg.org/download/) installed.

 #Contributing